-[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty.]
+[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty]

-- 2.4.b.
+- 2.4.a.1.
 All program directors appointed after the effective date of these requirements must have current ABOS or AOBOS certification in orthopaedic surgery.
-(Core) - 2.4.c.
-Prior to appointment, the program director must demonstrate the following:
+(Core) - 2.4.b.
+Prior to appointment, the program director must demonstrate the following: (Core)

-- 2.4.c.1. completion of an adult reconstructive orthopaedic surgery fellowship; (Core) - 2.4.c.2. at least three years of clinical practice experience in adult reconstructive orthopaedic surgery; (Core) - 2.4.c.3. three years as a faculty member in an ACGME- or AOA-accredited orthopaedic surgery residency or an adult reconstructive orthopaedic surgery fellowship program; and, (Core) - 2.4.c.4. evidence of periodic updates of knowledge and skills to discharge the roles and responsibilities for teaching, supervision, and formal evaluation of fellows.
+- 2.4.b.1. completion of a foot and ankle orthopaedic surgery fellowship; (Core) - 2.4.b.2. at least three years of clinical practice experience in foot and ankle orthopaedic surgery; (Core) - 2.4.b.3. three years as a faculty member in an ACGME- or AOA-accredited orthopaedic surgery residency or a foot and ankle orthopaedic surgery fellowship program; and, (Core) - 2.4.b.4. evidence of periodic updates of knowledge and skills to discharge the roles and responsibilities for teaching, supervision, and formal evaluation of fellows.
 (Core) - 2.5.
 Program Director Responsibilities